Double Identity (Haddix novel): Reception

-The book received 4.02 out of 5 stars on Goodreads out of 1,500 reviews, and 4.5 out of 5 stars on Everand.
 Kirkus Reviews wrote "A surprisingly comforting resolution concludes this safe but compelling thriller.
 Bethany’s discovery of her own identity makes for a mystery well worth solving."
 Publishers Weekly described the novel as "timely" and noted "raises provocative issues about what makes an individual unique, with both compassion and clarity."
 Deborah Stevenson of The Bulletin of the Center for Children's Books wrote "readers will empathize with Bethany's determination to discover her family's secrets and to define herself even as they're glad they're not in her position."